 Do I miss being deployed?
 No, I definitely do not.
 And even though my journey took me far away from my family and friends.
 I think that it was worth it and hopefully the part I played made a difference.

-*MRAP is an acryonm for Mine-Resistant Ambush Protected.
-Military members use MRAP as a slang for the truck you are driving in while overseas.
+*MRAP is an acronym for Mine-Resistant Ambush Protected.
+Military members use MRAP as slang for the truck you are driving in while overseas.
 I didn’t know what MRAP stood for.
-I had to look up what the acryonm was because it was never used.
+I had to look up what the acronym was because it was never used.
 It is kind of a tongue twister so it is easier to just say MRAP.
-We also would ride in MATVs which is a MRAP (the M actually stands for another acryonm) All Terrain Vehicle.
+We also would ride in MATVs which is an MRAP (the M actually stands for another acronym) All-Terrain Vehicle.

 See all my 31 Days…Military Life